 Use Vented Takeout Containers

-If you must use Styrofoam or plastic containers for your hot food, make sure they are properly vented.
+For those who do use Styrofoam, you may be guilty of poking holes in the container to help keep food crispy.
+While it’s inventive, it’s still Styrofoam!
+And we all no that no good comes from that.
 Vented containers will keep moisture from building up near your hot and fried food.
 These vents don’t need to be very large, either.
 In fact, they’re more effective if they are kept smaller.
-The vents will still be large enough to allow steam and moisture to escape, but they won’t be so large that your food will get cold on the way home.
+The vents will still be large enough to allow steam and moisture to escape, but they won’t be so large that your food will get cold on the way to your customers’ door.

 Keep Food Loosely Wrapped